papajessie/swcpy/manualdocs/unitexplained.md

 This is an explanation as far as we know (since we do not have access to the source code of the application).
 Stats can be found in the [units descriptions](unit.html).

+**Note**: This file has been far too neglected, but since I am playing with the DPS computation, I will explain a few things about this first.
+Then below, the old page.

+## Damage computation

+The damage computation is pretty straightforward.
+The unit A shoots, the projectile hits unit B (or building, or whatever) and makes some damage.

+Well, almost.

+The unit A does not only "shoot".
+It shoots according to a certain cycle.
+As far as the team knows, the cycle is decomposed in a few steps:

+  * chargeTime : begins before the shots, but after the target is in range
+  * Several salvos.
+The number of salvos can be determined from the shotCount and the number of active "guns".
+As far as I know, this part is correct.
+A salvo takes some time itself:
+    * animationDelay : usually low, it is a time that is used to animate the sprite on screen before the shot.
+Mostly low.
+Counter-example : demolition droids, banthas, Krayt dragons, Dewbacks and Rancors.
+    * shotDelay : unclear, but thought to happen between shots.
+And maybe after the last shot.
+Mostly low.
+Counter-example : demolition droids, Dowutins, Krayt dragons, SD-K4 spider droids.
+  * cooldownTime : happens after some secondary shots, such as Kessen's ray pulse, or the Dowutins grenades.
+Simply delays the use of the abilities.
+Honestly, it shouldn't matter (it's just a data).
+  * reloadTime : happens after the shots (and possibly, after the cooldownTime when applicable; this may explain the delay between the end of the counter and the real availability of the second Kessen shot).

+The current formula for the cycle duration is :

+    chargeTime+salvos*animationDelay+(salvos-1)*shotDelay+max(shotDelay,reloadTime)

 ## Main stats

   * **Side:** Empire, Rebel, or a few others, but basically all others mean "neutral".
 Most others are used in PvE scenarios.